Call of Duty: Black Ops

-Development for the game began in 2009.
-It runs an enhanced version of the IW 3.0 engine used in World at War.
+Development for the game began in 2010.
+Whereas Treyarch worked on both World at War and the tie-in video game for the James Bond film Quantum of Solace simultaneously, they focused specifically on Black Ops during this development cycle.
+Different teams within Treyarch focused on a certain game mode.
+Black Ops runs an enhanced version of the IW 3.0 engine used in World at War.
 The improvements made allowed for bigger campaign levels to be made as well as enhanced lighting.
-Treyarch focused specifically on Black Ops during development; they were developing two games at once while making World at War.
-Different teams within the company focused on a certain game mode.
-Music was composed by Sean Murray, with music by The Rolling Stones, Creedence Clearwater Revival, Eminem, and Avenged Sevenfold appearing in the game.
+Music was composed by Sean Murray, with licensed music by the Rolling Stones, Creedence Clearwater Revival, and Eminem appearing in the game.
+Avenged Sevenfold also recorded an original song for the game as well.
 The marketing of the game began in April 2010.

-The game received generally positive reviews from critics with praise for its story, voice-acting, darker tone and multiplayer modes, although some criticized it for its lack of innovation, linear gameplay, and technical issues.
-Among other awards and nominations, Call of Duty: Black Ops was nominated Game of the Year by numerous media outlets and award shows, including the Interactive Achievement Awards, British Academy Games Awards, and Spike Video Game Awards.
+The game received positive reviews from critics with praise for its story, voice-acting, darker tone and multiplayer modes, although some criticized it for its linear gameplay and technical issues.
+Among other awards and nominations, Call of Duty: Black Ops was nominated for Game of the Year by numerous media outlets and award shows, including the Interactive Achievement Awards, British Academy Games Awards, and Spike Video Game Awards.
 Within 24 hours of going on sale, the game had sold more than 5.6 million copies, breaking the record set by its predecessor Modern Warfare 2 by some 2.3 million copies.
-The game had sold over 25 million copies worldwide, making it one of the best-selling games of all time.
+The game had sold over 25 million copies worldwide, making it, at the time, the best selling game of all time in the United States, and it remains one of the best-selling games of all time.
 A sequel, Call of Duty: Black Ops II, was released in 2012.
-Call of Duty: Black Ops Cold War, set between Black Ops and Black Ops II, was released in November 2020.
+Call of Duty: Black Ops Cold War, set between Black Ops and Black Ops II, was released in 2020.